orientechnologies/orientdb-docs/src/distributed/Data-Centers.md

 }
 ```

 If a write operation is executed on the server "europe-0", the quorum used will be `majority`, but only between the servers locates in the same data center: namely "europe-0" (the coordinator), "europe-1" and "europe-2".
 Since the coordinator writes in the database before to distribute the operation, the write operation succeed as soon as at least one between the "europe-1" and "europe-2" servers provide the same result as with "europe-0".
-The rest of the replication will be executed in background in asycnhronous way.
+The rest of the replication will be executed in background in asynchronous way.

 ## Consistency